Concordium/concordium-node-sdk-js/README.md

 - Bump the version in [package.json](./packages/sdk/package.json).
 - Update the [CHANGELOG](./packages/sdk/CHANGELOG.md) describing the
   changes made.
+- Create a pull request to merge the changes into the target branch.
-- Commit and tag the release.
+- Pull and tag the merge commit for the release.
   - Tag should be `sdk/x.y.z`.
 - Push the tag
 - Have another code owner accept the deployment